thomasbattram/thesis/meetings/2020-07-03/notes.md

 Guess it'd be best to just alter the parameters to make sure enough genes are captured by the "pathway down" approach and then repeat the analysis with the data from epigraph db???

+Need to try and combine simulations in manuscript:
+1. Set of arbitrary scenarios show in which situations we have power to detect overlap
+2. Using empirical data to estimate which scenario the traits fit into?

 ## AOB

 Job offer

+## To-do

+For h<sup>2</sup><sub>EWAS</sub> project

+1. just label phenotypes "as is" then add to limitations of the paper.
+2. Try and find something to describe some of the phenotypes that aren't clear from their alspac label

+For ewas-gwas comparison project

+3. Extract data from epigraphdb
+4. Set up simulations with that data (both with and without using empirical data!)
+5. Write out some narative with the simulations